 Step #4: Wash the Residue

 When you are finished, wash the bronze tub faucet with warm water.
-Use a soft cloth to gently hand buff the area.
+Use a soft cloth to hand buff the area gently.
 Your bronze should be shiny and clean when you are done.
 To preserve this appearance, wipe the bronze regularly with a soft cloth.
 This will help remove residue from oxidation before it sets.